Vurtego

-Vurtego or Vurtego Pogo Sticks are a variation of the traditional pogo stick in which the spring mechanism used for jumping is air, as opposed to a traditional metal coil spring.
-They are designed as a high-end pogo stick, capable of jumping to extreme heights and enabling riders to perform a wide variety of tricks.
+Vurtego Pogo Sticks are a variation of traditional pogo sticks that use air as the spring mechanism for jumping, instead of a traditional metal coil spring.
+These pogo sticks are designed to achieve extreme heights and allow riders to perform a wide variety of tricks.

 There are a variety of advantages in using an air-powered pogo stick, ranging from adjustable spring tensions to overall weight to power ratio.

-The air spring within a Vurtego pogo stick allows riders to pump the pogo stick up to their own preferred air pressure in order to jump.
+The air spring within a Vurtego pogo stick allows riders to pump the pogo stick up to their preferred air pressure in order to jump.
 The more air pressure that is pumped into the pogo stick, the stiffer the spring becomes.
 The same Vurtego pogo stick can be used by a 75 lb kid or a 300 lb fully grown adult, simply by adjusting the air pressure.
 Due to the air spring that is used in the Vurtego's pogo sticks, there is no maximum weight limit.

 An air spring has advantages over other forms of pogo stick propulsion.
 An air spring weighs just about nothing compared to a traditional coil spring and is capable of far more power in relation to the overall weight of the spring.
 A metal spring capable of propelling a rider more than five feet in the air would need to weigh more than 30 pounds and is therefore infeasible.
 Elastomeric bands, which are used in a few pogo sticks available today, tend to degrade or break over time.

 Vurtego pogo sticks weigh under 11 pounds (5 kg) and are capable of producing 1500 pounds-force (8,000 newtons) of thrust.